pypa/pypa.io/source/members.rst

 automatically transfers individual membership in the PyPA.
-The PyPA individual members are those who have maintainer status (also known as committer status or write permissions) on any projects within the PyPA `GitHub organization <https://github.com/pypa>`_ or `Bitbucket organization <https://bitbucket.org/pypa>`_.
+The PyPA individual members are those who have maintainer status (also known as committer status or write permissions) on any projects within the PyPA `GitHub organization`_ or `Bitbucket organization`_.
 Currently there is no public list of all PyPA individual members.

 The PyPA currently does not have a codified process for inviting or accepting individuals to be PyPA members.